JorelAli/CommandAPI/docssrc/src/intro.md

 Here's the list of changes to the documentation between each update.
 You can view the current documentation version at the top of this page.

+### Documentation changes 3.3 \\(\rightarrow\\) 3.4:

+- Moves configuration for server owners to a new section [2.
+Configuration for server owners](./config.md).
+This has the side-effect of also re-numbering all of the sections on the left.
+Sorry!
+- Adds server owner documentation for the CommandAPI's config command conversion system in section [2.
+Configuration for server owners](./config.md#command-conversion)
+- Update the conversion page [10.
+Command conversion](./conversion.md) so it should be much easier to follow and understand
+- Changed the list of Java versions that the CommandAPI is compatible with in the [Troubleshooting](./troubleshooting.md#commandapi-errors-when-reloading-datapacks) section

 ### Documentation changes 3.1 \\(\rightarrow\\) 3.3:

 - Adds information on how functions are loaded in 1.16+ in section [6.
 Functions & Tags](./functions.md#functions-in-116)